anxkhn/AuraTrips/README.md

 AuraTrips is an innovative, **AI-powered travel itinerary generator** designed to create personalized travel experiences based on user preferences.
 Leve**RAG**ing cutting-edge AI technologies, including ****RAG** (Retrieval-Augmented Generation)** and **LLM (Large Language Models)**, AuraTrips curates dream vacations by synthesizing data from thousands of verified travelers' experiences.

-This solution addresses the Atlan Engineering Fellowship Task - 2024, focusing on creating a web application that generates tailored travel itineraries.
+This solution is focusing on creating a web application that generates tailored travel itineraries.
 AuraTrips goes beyond the basic requirements, offering a seamless, user-friendly interface coupled with powerful backend processing to deliver dynamic, detailed itineraries that cater to individual needs and preferences.

 ## ✨ Features